mahdibigham/Inland-Water-Risk-Analysis/README.md

-Inland Water Risk Assessment System (IWRAS)
+Inland-Water-Risk-Analysis

-A Proactive Safety Initiative for Non-Standard Water Bodies
+A Predictive Safety Architecture for Estimating Drowning Risk in Inland Water Bodies

-🔬 Project Context & Research Goal
+🔬 Project Overview

-This repository hosts the Proof of Concept (PoC) for IWRAS, a research initiative aimed at shifting drowning prevention from reactive measures (rescue) to predictive safety (risk estimation).

-Unlike swimming pools, inland water bodies (dams, reservoirs, urban lakes) lack standardized supervision.
-This project investigates how Environmental AI can quantify safety risks in real-time.

-🛠 System Architecture (Prototype)

-The current implementation (drowning_risk_simulation.py) is a deterministic simulation model written in Python.
-It calculates a dynamic "Risk Index" based on three weighted environmental variables:

-Surface Stability: Wind speed interaction with water surface.

-Physiological Stress: Hypothermia risk calculated from water temperature.

-Operational Visibility: Atmospheric visibility impacting rescue viability.
+This repository contains the Research-Grade Prototype for IWRAS (Inland Water Risk Assessment System).
+The project focuses on transitioning drowning prevention from reactive rescue to proactive risk modeling in non-standard environments like lakes and reservoirs.

+🌍 Current Focus: Lake Victoria Pilot

+The current iteration is specifically calibrated for the Lake Victoria (Entebbe Region) case study, addressing the high fatality rates among artisanal fishers caused by sudden nocturnal convective storms.

+Key Features of the Algorithm:

+Deterministic & Fuzzy Logic: Moving beyond simple binary thresholds to continuous risk estimation.

+Weighted Risk Vectors: Prioritizing Wind Gusts (the primary capsize factor) alongside visibility and temperature gradients.

+Sensor Reliability Handling: Built-in logic to manage sensor noise and data outliers, essential for safety-critical deployments.

+🛠 Technical Stack

+Language: Python 3.x (Core Logic)

+Architecture: Designed for Edge Computing (optimized for future deployment on ESP32/C++).

+Logic: Interpretable Weighted Decision Support.

-🚀 Roadmap & Future Development
+🚀 Roadmap

-This project is currently in the Pre-Alpha / Research Phase.
-The development roadmap includes:

-Phase 1 (Current): Python-based simulation of risk logic (Completed).
+[x] Phase 1: Research Prototype & Logic Validation (Current).

+[ ] Phase 2: Retrospective Stress-Testing with TAHMO Historical Data.

-Phase 2: Integration with real-world meteorological APIs (e.g., OpenWeatherMap).
+[ ] Phase 3: Integration with Live API and real-time Dashboard.

-Phase 3 (Performance): Porting the core risk-calculation engine to C++.

-Objective: To deploy the system on low-power Embedded Edge Devices (IoT sensors) located at remote water sites, requiring efficient memory management and real-time processing.
+[ ] Phase 4: Porting to C++ for low-power embedded hardware.

-👤 About the Author
+👤 Author

 Mahdi Bigham
-Research Expert & Head of Open Education | National University of Skills (NUS)
+Research Expert | National University of Skills (NUS) Focusing on AI for Public Safety and Smart Water Management.

-With a background in University Operations and experience teaching C++ and Hardware-Oriented Programming, I focus on designing Interpretable Decision-Support Systems for safety-critical environments.
-My research aims to bridge the gap between theoretical safety protocols and practical, algorithmic enforcement.

-For academic inquiries or collaboration, please open an issue in this repository.
+This is a Proof of Concept (PoC) for academic and collaborative research purposes.